home-sweet-gnome/dash-to-panel/README.md

 How do I disable the hot corner?
 [No Topleft Hot Corner](https://extensions.gnome.org/extension/118/no-topleft-hot-corner)

 How do I move the notifications to somewhere other than the top center?
-[Panel OSD](https://extensions.gnome.org/extension/708/panel-osd)
+[Notification Banner Reloaded](https://extensions.gnome.org/extension/4651/notification-banner-reloaded/)

 How do I display Minimize & Maximize buttons?
 In the Tweak Tool application, turn on `Windows > Titlebar Buttons > Minimize & Maximize`.